sgorgun/real-numbers/README.md

 ### _double_ data type

-Open [Doubles.cs](RealNumbers/Doubles.cs) file, and implement all methods using the information from the table below.
+Open the [Doubles.cs](RealNumbers/Doubles.cs) file, and implement all methods using the information from the table below.

 | Method Name    | Number                                                          |
 |----------------|-----------------------------------------------------------------|